bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-07-31-newsletter.md

 (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [BIPs #800][] updates [BIP174][] to note that wallets must only sign with the signature hash (sighash) type requested in a Partially-Signed Bitcoin Transaction (PSBT) if the wallet considers that sighash type to provide acceptable security.
+- [BIPs #800][] updates [BIP174][] to note that wallets must only sign with the signature hash (sighash) type requested in a Partially Signed Bitcoin Transaction (PSBT) if the wallet considers that sighash type to provide acceptable security.
 Most wallets dealing with common transaction types should reject anything besides `SIGHASH_ALL`.